Bboddy/ruby-cli-job-finder/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Bboddy/ruby-cli-job-finder.
+This project is intended to be avalible to everyone to do what they want

 ## Authors